santhoshmani888/santhosh.github.io/_pages/about.md

 excerpt: "All about me."
 ---

-Hi there, I'm Santhosh Mni, or you can call me Santhosh.
+Hi there, I'm Santhosh Mani, or you can call me Santhosh.

 I am currently pursuing masters degree in Computer Science at UIC with specialization in Data Engineering and Data Science.
 I am looking for Summer 2019 Full time opportunities .